-CHAPTER 16: ARGUMENT: REDRAWING THE MAP
+CHAPTER 8: ARGUMENT: REDRAWING THE MAP

 This chapter emphasizes the modes as facets of a larger thinking process called "argument."
-It will enable you to:
+It provides examples that enable you to:

-- Construct a productive question - Identify vital background issues, facts, and ideas - Recognize and use appropriate evidence - Name the connections between the claim and evidence - Recognize opportunities to add insights, judgments, and corrections to the existing map of a topic - Use a variety of modes to produce a thoughtful, evidence-based argument.
+- Construct a productive question - Identify vital background issues, facts, and ideas - Recognize and use appropriate evidence - Name the connections between the claim and evidence - Recognize opportunities to add insights, judgments, and corrections to the existing map of a topic - Use a variety of modes to produce a thoughtful, evidencebased argument.